andreufont/sherwood_p3d/README.md

 The only dependency should be fitsio, that one can easily obtain from pip.

 You will need to define an environmental variable SHERWOOD pointing to the local copy of the repository.

+### Citations

+If you use the power spectrum measurements from this repository, please cite Givans et al. (2022) and the original Sherwood paper (Bolton et al. 2017).